-Note 2: In the 'Investment income (loss) recognised by the Company for the twelve months ended December 31, 2022' column:
+Note 2: In the 'Investment income (loss) recognised by the Company for the year ended December 31, 2023' column:

-(1) It should be indicated if the investee was still in the incorporation arrangements and had not yet any profit during this period.

-(2) Indicate the basis for investment income (loss) recognition in the number of one of the following three categories:
+- (1) It should be indicated if the investee was still in the incorporation arrangements and had not yet any profit during this period. - (2) Indicate the basis for investment income (loss) recognition in the number of one of the following three categories:

-A. The financial statements were audited by international accounting firm which has cooperative relationship with accounting firm in R.O.C.

-B. The financial statements were audited by R.O.C. parent company's CPA.

-C. Others.

-Note 3: The amount was originally denominated in USD and was translated to NTD at the exchange rate (1:30.71) prevailing at the balance sheet date.

-Note 4: The highest of \$80,000, 60% of the stockholder's equity and 60% of consolidated net assets.

-Note 5: Including net changes of realised and unrealised profit from sales.
+- A. The financial statements were audited by international accounting firm which has cooperative relationship with accounting firm in R.O.C. - B. The financial statements were audited by R.O.C. parent company's CPA. - C. Based on the investees' financial statements which were not audited by audiors. - Note 3: The amount was originally denominated in USD and was translated to NTD at the exchange rate (1:30.71) prevailing at the balance sheet date. - Note 4: The highest of \$80,000, 60% of the stockholder's equity and 60% of consolidated net assets. - Note 5: Including net changes of realised and unrealised profit from sales.

-Test Research, Inc. and Subsidiaries Major shareholders information December 31, 2022
+Test Research, Inc. and Subsidiaries Major shareholders information December 31, 2023

-Shares Name of major shareholders Number of shares held Ownership (%) Chieh-Yuan, Chen 37,889,235 16.04% Mei-Hsing, Yeh 17,338,054 7.33% Der-Hsin Investment Co., Ltd. 13,464,174 5.69%
+Shares Name of major shareholders Number of shares held Ownership (%) Chieh-Yuan, Chen 37,889,235 16.04% Mei-Hsing, Yeh 17,338,054 7.33% Der-Hsin Investment Co., Ltd. 15,297,174 6.47%

-Note 1: The major shareholders information was derived from the data that the Company issued common shares (including treasury shares) and preference shares in dematerialised form which were registered and held by the shareholders above 5% on the last operating date of each quarter and was calculated by Taiwan Depository & Clearing Corporation.
-The share capital reflected in the financial statements may be different from the actual number of shares in dematerialised form due to the difference in the calculation basis.
+- Note 1: The major shareholders information was derived from the data that the Company issued common shares (including treasury shares) and preference shares in dematerialised form which were registered and held by the shareholders above 5% on the last operating date of each quarter and was calculated by Taiwan Depository & Clearing Corporation.

-Note 2: If the aforementioned data contains shares which were held in trust by the shareholders, the data is disclosed as a separate account of the client which was set by the trustee.
+The share capital reflected in the financial statements may be different from the actual number of shares in dematerialised form due to the difference in the calculation basis. - Note 2: If the aforementioned data contains shares which were held in trust by the shareholders, the data is disclosed as a separate account of the client which was set by the trustee.

 As for the shareholder who reports share equity as an insider whose shareholding ratio is greater than 10%, in accordance with the Securities and Exchange Act, the shareholding ratio includes the self-owned shares and shares held in trust, and at the same time, the shareholder has the power to decide how to allocate the trust assets.
 For the information on reported share equity of insider, please refer to the Market Observation Post System.